Help with job hunting or unemployment

 There are lots of websites available to help you look for work or with unemployment if you can't get work straight away.

-Because finding a job can be difficult, young people sometimes have to take up part-time jobs in the hope that a full time opportunity comes up later.
+Because finding a job can be difficult, young people sometimes have to take part-time jobs in the hope that a full-time opportunity comes up later.
 Some have more than one part-time job.

 Although this might not be ideal, it is a way to get a foot in the door and could lead to more permanent full-time work later.
 Also, if you end up with a part-time job, you could study part-time too.
 Check out the part-time courses on offer at colleges and universities, through the Open University or sign up for a free short online course through a university - there are loads to choose from.

-You could start by doing HE Skills Map to see which skills you already have which will be valued within employment or higher education.
+You could start by doing Post 16 Skills Map to see which skills you already have which will be valued within employment or higher education.

 Here are a few links to government sites that could help: